UmaVenkataR/trafficLight/README.md

-# trafficLight
-Here's a concise and professional description you can add to your GitHub repository for this traffic light system:

----

 ### Traffic Control System

 A modern, interactive traffic light simulation built with HTML, CSS, and JavaScript.
 This project showcases a visually appealing traffic light interface with a smooth, functional light cycle and timer system.